 Setting up your rakeback

-Your rakeback is an integral part of your earnings: here's how to set it up the right way.
+Your rakeback is an integral part of your earnings: here's how to set it up without getting it wrong.

 Gandalf